isakhammer/hypertrophy_project/README.md

 # Hypertrophy project

-Project supposed to maximize hypertrophy based on using RIR (reps in recovery) as a measurement of muscle fatigue and specific muslce recovery rates.
+Project supposed to maximize hypertrophy based on using RIR (reps in recovery) as a measurement of muscle fatigue and specific muscle recovery rates.